hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 val f: Factory<MyClass> = MyClass
 ```

 However, on the JVM you can have members of companion objects generated as real static methods and fields, if you use
 the `@JvmStatic` annotation.
 See the [Java interoperability](java-to-kotlin-interop.md#static-fields) section
 for more details.

 ### Semantic difference between object expressions and declarations

 There is one important semantic difference between object expressions and object declarations:

-* Object expressions are executed (and initialized) *immediately*, where they are used.
+* object expressions are executed (and initialized) **immediately**, where they are used;
-* Object declarations are initialized *lazily*, when accessed for the first time.
+* object declarations are initialized **lazily**, when accessed for the first time;
-* A companion object is initialized when the corresponding class is loaded (resolved), matching the semantics of a Java
+* a companion object is initialized when the corresponding class is loaded (resolved), matching the semantics of a Java static initializer.
-static initializer.